ruafozy/php-mersenne-twister/README.md

 ## Introduction

-This archive contains a PHP implementation of the Mersenne Twister.
+This repository contains a PHP implementation of the Mersenne Twister.
 All the necessary documentation is here:

 > http://kingfisher.nfshost.com/sw/twister/